twilco/widen.github.io/_drafts/improving-css-variables-in-webkit.md

 2. A CSS variable is encountered, so work begins to expand it
 3. As part of this expansion, the aforementioned style-state is manipulated to various values, and unconditionally reset to point at the non-visited style set
-4. Variable resolution completes, but because of the unconditional reset to non-visited style-state in the previous step, it is erroneously applied to the non-visited style set
+4. Variable expansion completes, but because of the unconditional reset to non-visited style-state in the previous step, it is erroneously applied to the non-visited style set

-One solution would be to keep track of the value of this style-state before variable resolution begins, and reset it back to this value in step 3.
+One solution would be to keep track of the value of this style-state before variable expansion begins, and reset it back to this value in step 3.
 I did try this, but it isn't the cleanest solution, as one would have to remember to reset this state any time the function returns.

-Instead, any time this state is mutated during variable resolution, it is now done so with a utility within WebKit called `SetForScope`, which automatically rolls the changed state back to its original value when the `SetForScope` is destroyed.
+Instead, any time this state is mutated during variable expansion, it is now done so with a utility within WebKit called `SetForScope`, which automatically rolls the changed state back to its original value when the `SetForScope` is destroyed.

 ### Future work